EuroPython/website/data/pages-content/faq.md

 Financial Aid for Remote Tickets is open on 7 June, together with [remote ticket sales](/tickets#remote-tickets).
 If you need support to attend the conference remotely, make sure to [apply](/finaid#financial-aid) by 3 July 2022.

+## **Q. When can sponsors start signing up?**

+A. Sponsorship has now closed.
+Thank you for all the all your support!
+All sponsorship packages are listed in the [sponsor page](/sponsor).
+Sponsor related deadlines can be found in the [sponsor info page](/sponsor/information).

+We are committed to making EuroPython sponsorship accessible to as many organisations as possible, who are keen to help the community.
+[SME discount](/sponsor#sme) and [Free Table for Open Source Projects](/sponsor#free-table-for-open-source-projects) are offerings driven by our community spirit.

+If you’re interested in sponsorsing EuroPython 2022, get in touch with [the sponsor team](mailto:sponsoring@europython.eu).

+# DUBLIN / VENUE QUESTIONS #

+## **Q. How do I get to the venue?** ##
+A. We list the information [here](/where)

+## **Q. Will I have internet at the venue?** ##
+A. Yes!

+## **Q. Where can I charge my precious devices?** ##
+A. During the Tutorial Days (Monday and Tuesday) and Sprints Weekend, the rooms are set up in classroom style.
+So you will have access to power while learning about cool Python things.

+Between Wednesday and Friday, you will have access to power at Level 3 of the Auditorium, The Forum, The Open Space (Wicklow Hall 2A), The Quiet Room (Wicklow Hall 2B).

+## **Q. What kind of power plug does Ireland use?
+What if my devices don't fit?** ##

+A. In Ireland the power plugs and sockets are of [type G](https://www.power-plugs-sockets.com/ireland/).
+The standard voltage is 230 V and the standard frequency is 50 Hz.

+It is your duty to bring adequate adapters.
+The organisers will have a few adapters for emergency.
+You may also be able to buy a European Schuko-Irish adapter at the venue for 5 EUR each.
+It would be very difficult to source any other type of adapters during the conference.

 ## **Q. Do you provide childcare at the venue?**
 A. Yes.
 Children are welcome and we provide free childcare service at the venue staffed by qualified childminders.
 If you are attending with your children, please register a ticket for yourself and select how many children will require childcare at checkout.
 Space is limited, so do register your request early.

 ## **Q. Do you provide food at the venue?**
 A. Yes.
 Each ticket includes break refreshments and a light lunch for each day.

 ## **Q. How soon should I book accommodation and flights?**
 A. The time and location of the conference have been set, so you can book at any time.
 We would recommend you consider flexible bookings in case of any changes of plans in the future as well as appropriate insurance cover.

 ## **Q. Could you provide a visa support letter for my visa application?**

 A. Yes.
 We have a dedicated [Visa Information Page](/visa) with details on how to obtain the support letter.
 Please refer to the official [Irish Immigration Service](https://www.irishimmigration.ie/) for information, including the application process for an [Irish Conference/Event Visa](https://www.irishimmigration.ie/coming-to-work-in-ireland/what-are-my-options-for-working-in-ireland/coming-to-work-for-less-than-90-days/conference-event-visa/).

 ## **Q. Are you going to offer hotel discounts?**

 A. As of now there’s no discount that we know of or can offer.
-We hope to give you suggestions in Mid-late April.
-Make sure to subscribe to our [EuroPython Blog](https://blog.europython.eu/#/portal/signup) to stay tuned.

-## **Q. When can sponsors start signing up?**

-A. Sponsors are welcome to sign up now!
-You can find all the details on our [sponsor page](/sponsor).
-Sponsors who sign up by 29 April will again receive a 10% Early Bird discount.

-We are committed to making EuroPython sponsorship accessible to as many organisations as possible, who are keen to help the community.
-[SME discount](/sponsor#sme) and [Free Table for Open Source Projects](/sponsor#free-table-for-open-source-projects) are offerings driven by our community spirit.

-If you’re interested in sponsorsing EuroPython 2022, get in touch with [the sponsor team](mailto:sponsoring@europython.eu).

 ## **Q. How can I help you with the conference organisation?**

 A. The EuroPython conference is entirely run by volunteers and we always need some extra help.
-If you want to get involved, please email [volunteers@europython.eu](mailto:volunteers@europython.eu) and we will be more than happy to answer your questions.
+If you are attending the conference and want to get involved, you can find the details about [how to become an onsite volunteer] (/volunteers)!

 # COVID Related Questions